To Save Peacekeeping From Trump’s Budget Ax, Will the U.N. Embrace Fighting Terrorism?

 The U.N. did adopt a counterterrorism strategy in 2006, but it is mainly focused on addressing the root causes of terrorism and strengthening national governments to combat it.
 According to a panel of experts convened by former U.N.
 Secretary-General Ban Ki-moon in 2015, blue helmets are “not suited to engage in military counter-terrorism operations” because they “lack the specific equipment, intelligence, logistics, capabilities and specialized military preparation required.”

-But France, which has a large financial and security stake in the mission’s success, has defended it as a critical force for stability in a terrorism zone — and a possible model for future peacekeeping missions elsewhere.
+But France, which has a large financial and security stake in the mission’s success, has defended it as a critical force for stability, and a possible model for future peacekeeping missions elsewhere.

 “This is new for the U.N., and it’s really a test for the organization to be able to operate in today’s challenging security environment, which includes threats such as terrorism,” France’s U.N. ambassador, François Delattre, said.
 The U.N. mission in Mali, he added, is a “dam against the spread of terrorism in Mali and the whole region.
 To weaken it would risk making Mali and the region a new safe haven for terrorists across the globe.”